SC Constitution Bench to hear pleas against demonetisation on October 12

 Also Read — More than 8 lakh viewers watched SC's live streaming

-Responding to the submission, the bench said, ”A five-judge bench for academic exercise when we are already burdened with such a large amount of pendency.”

-“We will fix it for hearing on October 12.
-We will examine if it has become academic and if it can be heard at all,” the bench, also comprising Justices B R Gavai, A S Bopanna, V Ramasubramanian, and B V Nagarathna said.
+The bench said there were two aspects, the validity of the action and the problem associated with the implementation of demonetisation.

+The court fixed the matter for a hearing on October 12 to examine whether the petitions require consideration or if it has become an academic exercise.

-The top court was hearing a batch of 58 petitions challenging the Centre's November 8, 2016 decision to demonetise currency notes of denomination of Rs 500 and Rs 1000.
+The apex court had on December 16, 2016, referred to the Constitution bench to examine the validity of the government's decision of November 8, 2016, to demonetise currency notes of Rs 1,000 and Rs 500.

-On December 16, 2016, a bench headed by then Chief Justice TS Thakur referred the question of the validity of the decision and other questions to a larger bench of five judges for authoritative pronouncement.

-It had framed various questions in the reference order to be adjudicated by the five-judge bench which includes whether the notification dated November 8, 2016, is ultra vires provisions of the Reserve Bank of India Act, 1934 and does the notification contravene the provisions of Article 300 (A) of the Constitution.

 Check out DH's latest videos